alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 | 1701 (non-quota sugar) |  €0.3 |
 | 1702 9080 (inulin syrup) | €0.6|

-You don’t need to pay a security if you meet the conditions of your licence and:
+You don’t need to pay a security if you meet the conditions of your licence and one of the following applies:

 * your total comes to €100 or less
-* your total comes to €500 but you commit to paying any invoices sent by the RPA if the conditions of your licence arn't  met.[link to form]
+* your total comes to €500 [or less?] but you commit to paying any invoices sent by the RPA if the conditions of your licence arn't  met.[link to form]
 * you're a humanitarian organisation exporting goods for aid

 [Question for SME: Is there a version of the €500 form which isn’t embedded within the leaflets?
 It seems that calling RPA to get the words might not be that efficient?]